HackYourFuture/presentation-module/assignment1.md

 A presentation is slightly different from a tutorial: it is not about explaining how to execute something, but about conveing a message, convincing an audience or teaching something.

 ## B. Practice yourself
 Now rehearse your presentation a few times.
-You can do this in front of the mirror, in the shower, to a friend or a peer, whatever works for you.
+You can do this in front of the mirror, to a friend or a peer, whatever works for you.
 The more you practice, the better you will get.
 Try to think of some of the basic principles of a good presentation.

 ## C. Record a video
 It’s time to record your presentation.
 Once you're done, share the recording in the Slack cohort channel.